medavox/tuki-nuwa/text/3_grammar/philosophy.md

 This might involve one or two new words to keep the number-parts straight, properly separated from each other.

-Toki Nawa should still have a version of Toki Pona's aversion to 'big' numbers -- you won't be able to describe numbers with more than 2 or 3 significant figures.
+Tokaja should still have a version of Toki Pona's aversion to 'big' numbers -- you won't be able to describe numbers with more than 2 or 3 significant figures.

 People prefer not to read out a lot of significant digits anyway (at least in English)